Entanglement and factorization in axion-de Sitter universes: Entropy from wormhole state preparation

+where $\chi$ is an arbitrary parametrization of the codimension-two surface, {we have taken $\theta_{D-1}=0$ as part of the ansatz,} {{and the factor 2 accounts for the contribution from both axion-dS universes.
+This evaluation of RT surfaces from $\mathcal{I}^+$ is in agreement with the known pure dS$_D$ result (when $Q=0$) in \cite{Narayan:2022afv}; although the boundary interpretation in the previous section is different from theirs even in the $Q=0$ case (since we do not define the Hilbert spaces from Hamiltonian eigenstates).}}

+{{Next,}} the extremal condition $\delta A^{(L)}(\gamma)=0$ in \eqref{eq:Area functional} requires that $\theta_1=$constant, {{which is fixed by the anchoring surface.
+Let $\theta_1=\theta_0$ and $t=t_c\gg\ell$, which acts a regulator, as the boundary conditions at $\mathcal{I}^+$.
+Then, the contribution of the codimension-two Euclidean extremal surface is just

-In general, it might not be possible to evaluate the scale factor of the regular metric analytically to evaluate (\ref{eq:Entropy dS CFT}).
-However, this is exactly solvable for the $D=3$ wormhole, shown in (\ref{eq:metric in r}); as well as the Nariai case in (\ref{eq:Conf scaling factor Nariai}) for any $D$.
-Notice however, that the case $Q=Q_{\rm max}$ is the Einstein static universe, which is not asymptotically dS space, so (\ref{eq:Entropy dS CFT}) does not apply for this limiting case, although it might provide an approximate answer for $Q\sim Q_{\rm max}$.
+where $\Omega_{D}=\frac{2\pi^{D/2}}{\Gamma\qty(\frac{D}{2})}$.
+An analytically solvable case for \eqref{eq:cosmic brane I} in any $D$ is the Nariai limit in (\ref{eq:Conf scaling factor Nariai}), where we get }} Notice however, that the case $Q=Q_{\rm max}$ is the Einstein static universe, which is not asymptotically dS space, so (\ref{eq:Entropy dS CFT}) does not apply in the limiting case, although the result might still provide an appropriate approximate answer for $Q\sim Q_{\rm max}$ {{at sufficiently late times}}.